-In the event of the grading not being accepted the decision of the Grading Committee can be appealed to the Board competition record must be submitted with the registration form so that grading points can be allocated accordingly.
+By way of exception to the rules laid down in 2.7.4, for horses that are imported to Ireland from or through the United Kingdom and had competed under British Dressage rules, a full competition record must be submitted with the registration form so that grading points can be allocated accordingly.
 Please note that horses with British Dressage points will automatically be allocated an additional 100 Dressage Ireland points as BD do not allocate points at Preliminary level.
 Horses that have competed under British Dressage rules with full results submitted to DI office will not be subject to grade assessment.